 A while back I tested a “dumb” active POE switch.
 But I still have devices which require passive POE and I don’t want a mess of cables and injectors.
 So I took a closer look at passive PE and what is possible with it.
 For this I tested some devices and you can view my review below.

-–Sale: I have these injectors and switches for sale!
-Contact me using email@example.com or IM for prices!
+–Sale: If you live in The Netherlands I have some of these injectors and switches for sale!
+Contact me using firstname.lastname@example.org for prices!

 Passive POE is used more often then you would expect or probably know.
 Especially people who have used Mikrotik/Routerboard or Ubiquiti products before will know what it is and what it does.
 It allows you to send power over your ethernet cable to power the device it’s connected to.